poses98/mycoupon-app/README.md

 ```

 This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.

-## Learn more

-To learn more about developing your project with Expo, check out the following resources:

-- [Expo documentation](https://docs.expo.dev/): Learn the fundamentals and explore advanced topics with our [guides](https://docs.expo.dev/guides).
-- [Expo tutorial](https://docs.expo.dev/tutorial/introduction/): Follow a step-by-step tutorial to create a project that runs on Android, iOS, and the web.

-## Join the community

-Join our community of developers creating universal apps.

-- [Expo on GitHub](https://github.com/expo/expo): View our open-source platform and contribute.
-- [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.